 Cancer Treatment Side Effects: Skin and Nail Care

-Skin and nail changes are a common side effect of cancer treatment that can typically be managed with some advanced preparation and special attention to these areas while going through treatment.
+Skin and nail care can be an issue during treatment but changes are a common side effect and can typically be managed with some advanced preparation and special attention to these areas.
 Your oncology team will guide you on what you’re most likely to experience based on the treatment(s) planned.

 Keep reading for more information on